 - Helps in the identification of a particular element of an atom.

-Examples of Atomic Numbers
+Examples of Atomic Number

-Atomic numbers of few elements:
+Atomic number of few elements

 - Hydrogen= 1